 In a statement, Looker’s Vice President of Alliances Keenan Rice said: “Organizations are becoming increasingly complex and reliant on fresh, up-to-the-minute data to drive their business.
 Combining Looker’s application integration capability with the company-wide collaboration of Workplace further streamlines workflows that rely on critical business data.
 We’re excited to deliver this unique capability to our joint customers.”

 In February, Looker unveiled new features to make it easier for business users to do self-service analysis.
-Headlines by improvements to content experience, the company added a new dynamic user homepage that suggests more relevant contextual insights, as well as the ability to curate and control what’s seen.
+Headlined by improvements to content experience, the company added a new dynamic user homepage that suggests more relevant contextual insights, as well as the ability to curate and control what’s seen.

 Click here to learn more about Workplace by Facebook.